Ang pahinang ito sa kasalukuyang ay wala pang salin sa Ingles.

 In the USA, even though many programs are offered to provide special education for hearing-impaired children, a staggering 30% remain functionally illiterate when they reach adulthood even though the nation as a whole claims less than 15% functionally illiterate adults.
 If they are twice as likely to be illiterate than the average adult in a sophisticated country with much help for the deaf, what about those who live in less developed lands?
 How will they "hear"?

 As GRN is working hard to incorporate videos along with our audio recordings, the wonderful possibility is open to provide the Gospel across this significant barrier.
 A partnering ministry named World Language Movies has made thousands of videos using our Good News audio and Bible pictures, and recently filmed it in American Sign Language.
-See a trailer (shortened version) below.
+See a trailer (shortened version) above.

 You can also download an ISO image of the complete program to burn to a DVD.